 In the Dominican from Sunday, Gregory Polanco and Starling Marte played their third playoff game for Escogido.
 Polanco left Saturday's game early after being hit on the knee with a 99 MPH fastball.
 He returned on Sunday, but he was in the lineup as the designated hitter, while Marte moved from left field to center field.
 Polanco went 2-for-4 with a run scored and Marte went 1-for-4 with a run scored.
 Their Escogido team lost 7-5 to drop them to 1-2 in the 18 game round robin tournament.The game included seven ejections and the benches cleared in both the second and the ninth inning.

 In Venezuela, Elvis Escobar went 0-for-5 with two strikeouts in his second start of the season.
-He had two hits on Saturday, including a home run to lead-off the game.
-Escobar batted lead-off and played center field.
+He had two hits on Saturday, including a home run to lead-off the gam...

-Our lowest rates are $2.22 per month under our Top Prospect Plan, which also gets you a FREE copy of the 2016 Prospect Guide -- a book that features profiles on every prospect in the system.
+This content is for Pirates Prospects subscribers only.
+Subscribers get access to all of our daily articles on the Pirates and their minor league system, with live coverage throughout the system on a daily basis.
+Our lowest rates are $2.22 per month under our Top Prospect Plan, which also gets you a FREE copy of the 2016 Prospect Guide.
 We also have a promotion with DraftKings where you can get a FREE one-year subscription to the site by signing up as a new DraftKings customer and making a $5 minimum deposit.
-Subscribe today for our full playoff coverage, and all of our daily coverage of the Pirates' system.
+Subscribe today to access all of our daily coverage of the Pirates' system.